CetusProtocol/cetus-clmm-interface/sui/lp_burn/README.md

    ```

 2. Burn.
-   The entry function to burn positon, it will auto transfer `CetusLPBurnProof` to tx sender.
+   The entry function to burn position, it will auto transfer `CetusLPBurnProof` to tx sender.

    ```move
    public entry fun burn<A,B>(